 Because Justworks reports state unemployment taxes on your behalf, you’ll need to close your Maine State Unemployment and Withholding accounts prior to joining our platform.
 Here are the steps to do that.

-Maine has a statewide minimum wage that exceeds federal standards.
+Maine has a statewide minimum wage and other minimum pay requirements that exceed federal standards.
 Employers can find the most up-to-date minimum wage requirements from the Maine Department of Labor.